How to find cheap flights to Barcelona

 Gaudi Museums, House and Galleries: Park Guell, Sagrada Familia, Casa Mila, and Casa Battllo are iconic works of Antoni Gaudi, the Catalan artist and architect from Reus.
 Even if you're not on a tour, you can't avoid Gaudi's influence in the city – the iconic curved buildings are a signature style of his!

 Explore Las Ramblas: La Boqueria is the main foodie market off Las Ramblas that everyone raves about.
 Make sure you visit during the late afternoon to score a table at one of the seafood bars though, before meandering down the main street, bartering with stalls and trying plenty of sangria in the surrounding bars.
+Barcelona is also on the top list for 7 most romantic cities to for a city break in Europe.

 Shopping in Barcelona: You could spend a whole day raiding Mango, Zara and the other high street shops here, or you could go all out on Passeig de Garcia – this is one of the most expensive, luxury shopping streets in Europe.